 on your right.
 Just through the fence, there's a broad parking area on

-From westbound on US-40: From where US-40 makes a 90-degree right turn in
+From Roosevelt on US-40: From where US-40 makes a 90-degree right turn in

 Roosevelt, drive 7.9 miles east.
-Turn right on Highway 246 to Lapoint
+Turn left on Highway 246 to Lapoint

 (just before the town of Gusher).
 Drive 7.3 miles north and turn right at